Quick & Easy Faux Mosaic Art

 I trimmed any edges of the tape that overhang with the exacto knife as I went along.

-Then I just sat it back inside the quiche pan, which could be spray painted but I’m keeping the natural silver because I like the way it looks.
+Then I just sat it back inside the pan, which could be spray painted but I’m keeping the natural silver because I like the way it looks.

 I haven’t decided where to hang my faux mosaic art yet, but before doing that I’ll probably use some duct tape at the back to keep the two parts together.

 You could certainly glue them together as well.

 The last thing to do is to make sure all the tape pieces are pushed down flat.

 This really is a quick and easy project, and could work with duct tape too… or whatever kind of tape you can think of.

 It would be even quicker if you used tape that was already the colors that you wanted, but as usual I used what I had on hand.